-Children International is an organization who have the broad mission of ending childhood poverty across the globe.
-Their main means of doing this is by giving donors the opportunity to sponsor a child, donating on a regular basis to provide the child with healthcare, education, food, shelter etc. Charity watchdog gives this foundation an A rating, as they give 84% of their earnings to children in need, with only 16% going to overhead costs.
+Children International is an organization who has the broad mission of ending childhood poverty across the globe.
+Their primary means of doing this is by allowing donors to sponsor a child, regularly donating to provide the child with healthcare, education, food, shelter, etc. Charity watchdog gives this foundation an A rating, as they offer 84% of their earnings to children in need, with only 16% going to overhead costs.

 The National Wildlife Federation aims to protect American wildlife and wilderness by educating Americans about the importance of nature and fundraising money for environmentalist programs.
 They only spend 13% of their income on overhead, meaning you can be sure your donation isn't going towards some rich person's personal fortune, but is actually going towards protecting America's quickly dwindling natural beauty.

 This organization's mission is simple: end homelessness in America.
 They focus primarily on issues of policy and education, empowering legislators and communities to take steps to support disenfranchised Americans without housing.
 They give an incredible 92% of their proceeds to their cause, making them one of the most responsible charities on this list.

 Suicide is an ever-growing crisis in the United States, but thanks to organizations like the AFSP, people are becoming more and more educated about the truth of mental illness.
 They raise awareness, fund scientific research, and provide important resources and aid to those affected by suicide.

 What would Democratic Socialism mean for the economy?